 Male control of language has had its greatest impact on the one thing that has allowed them to maintain control over women.
 Rape.
 Without rape, men don’t have a hold over women.
 Control the language surrounding rape, and you control the crime itself – or whether it is even considered a crime, or who can commit it, or who is responsible, or who can be raped.
 We know that women have no power, and certainly have no control over language, because rape is so rampant and that they are on the receiving end with little ability to avoid it or seek justice for it.

 It is only relatively recently that rape was even considered a crime, and only extremely recently that rape was considered to be a form of torture.
-In Western cultures, the rape of a women was considered to be a crime against the man who owned her.
+In Western cultures, the rape of a woman was considered to be a crime against the man who owned her.
 And it could only be committed by a male who did not own her.
 She herself, as a rape victim, was deemed dirtied, rendered an embarrassment, and often tossed out like so much garbage from family and community.
 Even today, rape victims often end up in prostitution or suffering from mental health problems that leave them unable to self-actualize, let alone take care of themselves properly.
 The propaganda and brainwashing campaign that all societies provide to women to get them to accept rape as reality, as normal, often succeeds in neutralizing female protest to unlivable conditions.
-Rape is a crucial part of Western entertainment – drama as well as comedy.
+Rape is a crucial part of Western entertainment – drama as well as comedy – although Western men are not alone in their enjoyment of female torture.
 Many women will suppress their experiences or deny that rape even happened.
 Rape victims who don’t follow the rules are often punished by society, and frequently by other women who prefer to lash out at other women than to name the real problem.

 In non-Western countries, rape has gone through equally horrible control by men.
 In some countries, raping girl children isn’t considered rape.
 Elsewhere, rape cannot occur within a marriage or family.
 In others, rape has only occurred if a woman can get a handful of male witnesses to support her claim.
 No, women aren’t in control of language at all.
 Anywhere in the world.
 I mean, no woman would ever set up the linguistic, social and legal hoops/barriers to proving rape that are currently in place in every corner of the earth.
 We aren’t that masochistic or stupid of our own free will.